Brecknockshire Battalion: World War II

 The 1st Brecknockshire Bn was assigned to 114th Brigade in 38th (Welsh) Infantry Division, the duplicate of 53rd (Welsh) Division.
 The division was still being formed when World War II broke out and the TA was mobilised on 1 September 1939.
 38th (W) Division began to function independently on 18 September.

 Until 14 July 1940 the division was undergoing training in south-east Wales in Western Command.
 Then, after the British Expeditionary Force's evacuation from Dunkirk III Corps HQ took over field command in Western Command, and 38th (W) Division was stationed around Liverpool.
-On 16 April 1941 the division moved to IV Corps defending the invasion-threatened Sussex coast.
+On 16 April 1941 the division moved to IV Corps defending the invasion-threatened Sussex coast based at Saltcote Place Rye where the S/NCO's were photographed and many stags at the main gate carved their cap badge into the gate piers.
 38th (W) Division was in corps reserve, behind the divisions guarding the coast.

 However, on 1 December 1941 the division was placed on a lower establishment; this meant that it was not going to be sent overseas for the foreseeable future, and it became a static coast defence formation in Dorset under V Corps.
 As the invasion threat receded, the lower establishment divisions became sources of units and drafts to reinforce the fighting formations overseas.
 38th (W) Division spent the period up to 1944 between Hampshire & Dorset District, II Corps in East Anglia, and East Kent District or II Corps in Kent.

 Meanwhile, the formations earmarked for the planned Allied invasion of Normandy (Operation Overlord) were undergoing intensive training.
 A 12-day exercise carried out by VIII Corps in the Yorkshire Wolds in mid-February 1944 (Exercise Eagle) involved 38th (W) Division and other lower-establishment and reserve formations playing 'the enemy'.
 After Overlord was launched in June 1944 the lower-establishment divisions were quickly run down as their men were drafted as reinforcements to 21st Army Group (53rd (Welsh) Division, for example, landed in Normandy on 27 June and was immediately heavily engaged).
 The lower-establishment divisions were broken up on 15 August, when 1st Brecknockshire Bn left 114th Bde and passed into suspended animation.